top of page

 Victor’s music is intertwined with a post-minimalist story-telling aesthetic and has best been described as “vivaciously exploratory.”
 Most recently, Victor’s piece “then comes change” was premiered at the Texas Music Educators Convention by the UTA Saxophone Choir.

-His awards include the Lloyd-Carr Talioferra Award for “isolated joy," the Harry G. Archer Orchestra Competition award for “and the fool leaped,” and the Pittsburgh Composer Project for "the first brushstroke on a blank canvas."
+His awards include the Lloyd-Carr Talioferra Award for “isolated joy," the Harry G. Archer Orchestra Competition award for “and the fool leaped,” and the Pittsburgh Composer Project for "piosol" (2026) and"the first brushstroke on a blank canvas" (2023).

 His most recent premieres include: “and the fool leaped” (orchestra, CMU Philharmonic), “crezco” (saxophone with piano acc., Will Meckley), and “sad bird suite” (solo piano, himself).